CycloneDX/sbom-utility/README.md

 Customized JSON schemas can also be permanently configured as named schema "variants" within the utility's configuration file.
 See [adding schemas](#adding-schemas).

+- **Overriding default schema**
+  - Using the [`--force` flag](#--force-flag) and passing in a URI to an alternative JSON schema.
 - **"Customized" schema** variants, perhaps derived from standard BOM schemas, can be used for validation using the `--variant` flag (e.g., industry or company-specific schemas).
-- **Overriding default schema** - You can override an BOM's declared BOM version using the `--force` flag (e.g., verify a BOM against a newer specification version).
+  - **Note**: *These variants need to be built into the utility binary as a resource.*

 #### Validate flags

 The following flags can be used to improve performance when formatting error output results:

+##### `--force` flag

+You can override the schema used for validation *(which defaults to the schema that matches the declared format and version found in the input BOM file)* by providing a different one using the `--force` flag.
+This may be useful to verify a BOM contents against a newer specification version or provide a customized schema.
+  - **Note**: *The `--force` flag works with schema files with valid URIs which include URLs (e.g., 'https://') and files (e.g., 'file://').*

 ##### `--error-limit` flag